CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 Download this sample: :download:`custom-footer.html </_static/installation/files/var/www/dataverse/branding/custom-footer.html>` and place it at ``/var/www/dataverse/branding/custom-footer.html``.

-Once you have the location of your custom footer HTML file, run this curl command to add it to your settings:
+Once you have the location of your custom footer HTML file, edit this file setting:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-footer.html' http://localhost:8080/api/admin/settings/:FooterCustomizationFile``
+``FooterCustomizationFile=/var/www/dataverse/branding/custom-footer.html``

 Custom Stylesheet
 +++++++++++++++++